snafusauce/javaStuff/README.md

         }
         System.out.println(numbers[i]);
       }

-    //Loops can exist all throughout our code - including inside a method.
-    //If the return keyword was executed inside a loop contained in a method,
+If the __return__ keyword was executed inside a loop contained in a method, then the loop iteration would be stopped and the method/constructor would be exited.

-    //then the loop iteration would be stopped and the method/constructor would be exited. public static boolean checkForJacket(String[] lst) {
+    public static boolean checkForJacket(String[] lst) {
         for (int i = 0; i < lst.length; i++) {
           System.out.println(lst[i]);